 Benjamin Franklin once said, “By failing to prepare, you are preparing to fail.”
 The candidates who look most attractive on paper and do well in an interview come across as prepared because they are.

-- Read up on the job you want and the range of job responsibilities typically associated with it.
+- Read up on the job or company you’re interested in and the range of responsibilities typically associated with it.

 - Brush up on current news and trends within the industry.